 The Pikocore is a lo-fi music mangler based on the Raspberry Pi, developed by Zack Scholl: https://infinitedigits.co/wares/pikocore/.
-The original DIY kit comes in a miniature pocket calculator formfactor, and we at Erica Synths wanted to make it more playable, so we reached out Zack and agreed to develop Pikocore XL version that has identical functionality, but comes in Erica Synths signature hands on user interface and proper aluminum enclosure.

-Infinite Digits Pikocore XL by Erica Synths is full DIY kit that includes all components to build an instrument and put in in action straight away.
+The original DIY kit comes in a miniature pocket calculator form factor, and we at Erica Synths wanted to make it more playable, so we reached out to Zack and agreed to develop an XL version of the Pikocore that has identical functionality, but comes with a signature Erica Synths hands-on user interface and proper aluminium enclosure.
+The Infinite Digits Pikocore XL by Erica Synths is a full DIY kit that includes all required components to build an instrument and put into action straight away.
 The RP board in the kit is pre-programmed and ready to use.

-Before you start soldering, we highly recommend printing out the schematics and part placement diagrams with designators and values and follow step-by step instructions below.
-This will help you to avoid mistakes in the build process.
+Before you start soldering, we highly recommend printing out the schematics and part placement diagram with designators and values and to follow the step-by step instructions below.
+This will help you to avoid mistakes during the build process.
 There are two options for +5V regulators on the PCB - a switching regulator and a linear voltage regulator (LDO).
-Because a power consumption of the instrument is comparably small, the kit contains components for linear voltage regulator.
+Because the power consumption of the instrument is comparably small, the kit contains components for a linear voltage regulator.
 When building the kit, do not populate DA2, C14, C15, C16, L1 and VD4.